Our Meetings tool helps your team run better meetings by:

 All new meetings start out with a few default agenda topics:

-- Team Opening Round: By default, each session starts with an opening round.
-Using a simple prompt like "How are you doing?", go quickly around the room and connect with each attendee.
+- Team opening round: By default, each session starts with an opening round (team check-in).
+Using a simple prompt like "How are you doing?" go quickly around the room and connect with each attendee.
 Read more about why we at Range begin all our team meetings with an opening round as a best practice.

 - Meeting actions to review: This agenda topic automatically pulls in open action items from past sessions, so you can easily follow up on actions and mark them completed at the start of each meeting.